codejsha/modern-java-in-action/README.md

 - Chapter 8.
 Collection API enhancements
 - Chapter 9.
 Refactoring(testing(and debugging
 - Chapter 10.
 Domain-specific languages using lambdas
 - Chapter 11.
-Using Optional as a better alternative to nullchapter11))
+Using Optional as a better alternative to null
 - Chapter 12.
 New Date and Time API
 - Chapter 13.
 Default methods
 - Chapter 14.
 The Java Module System
 - Chapter 15.
-Concepts behind CompletableFuture and reactive programmingexample/demo/chapter15))
+Concepts behind CompletableFuture and reactive programming
 - Chapter 16.
-CompletableFuture: composable asynchronous programmingdemo/chapter16))
+CompletableFuture: composable asynchronous programming
 - Chapter 17.
 Reactive programming
 - Chapter 18.
 Thinking functionally
 - Chapter 19.
 Functional programming techniques
 - Chapter 20.
-Blending OOP and FP: Comparing Java and Scalachapter20))
+Blending OOP and FP: Comparing Java and Scala
 - Chapter 21.
 Conclusions and where next for Java